Translating Swedish idioms into English is … weird and fun.

 What it means: Close, but no cigar.

-If you know more funny Swedish idioms that belong on this list, please drop me a line.
+If you know more funny Swedish idioms that belong on this list, please let me know.

 |Yes, the owls are not what they seem.
 Still, the Swedish idiom “I sense owls in the bog” pre-dates Twin Peaks.|